katesalazar/amara/README.md

 * TUI and GUI applications.

+* Grammar amendments.

+  * Remove negative integers and negative rationals from the grammar (but not from the language engine), replacing them for positive integers and positive rationals after the occurrence of an unary operator minus.

+    * Probably add an unary operator plus too.

 * Modern Bison usage.

   * Parser reentrancy: see [this][34] and [this][35].
 The recommended way by